 unquestioningly to any command.
 As an example, one hostage, who was released

 during the riot, turned around and almost reentered the penitentiary when an official

 on the outside told him to go back.

 Online Continuing Education QUESTION

 7: What produces a pseudo-rational state whereby the hostage responded unquestioningly

 to any command?
-To select and enter your answer go to CEU Test.
+To select and enter your answer go to CE Test.

 Others who bought this PTSD Course